zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 <a name="getvalueswindow"></a>
 ### `Window`

-Returns a collection of stored events based on the specified start index and end index.
+Returns a collection of stored events based on the specified `startIndex` and `endIndex`.

 For handling events at and near the boundaries of the window, a single SdsBoundaryType that applies to both the start and end indexes can be passed with the request, or separate boundary types may